 Why are we who we are?
 The answer, I believe, lies in pain.
-Whether of the mind or body, painful moments veer our lives onto a separate track.
+Whether of the mind or body, painful moments shape our lives.

-As a young child I wrote make-believe stories as a coping mechanism for the pain of loss, the pain of solitude, the pain of emotional neglect, and the pain of being cast aside as strange and an outcast that consumed my mind.
-I had only stories of children similar to me who proved everyone wrong and triumphed in the end as consolation.
-Perhaps if I worked hard enough, I thought, someone would like me.
-I became passionate about writing and reading, convinced that I too would one day write books that would help children overcome their pain.
-Unfortunately, all I ended up with were piles of notebooks filled with unfulfilled ideas and half-fleshed out characters.
+As a young child I wrote make-believe stories as a coping mechanism for the pain of loss, the pain of solitude, the pain of emotional neglect, and the pain of being cast aside as strange and an outcast.
+As consolation, I had stories of children like me who proved everyone wrong and triumphed in the end.
+Perhaps if I work hard enough, I thought, someone will like me.
+I became passionate about writing and reading, convinced that I, too, would one day write books that would help children overcome their pain.
+Unfortunately, all I ended up with were piles of notebooks filled with unfulfilled ideas and half-fleshed-out characters.

 The next chapter of my life involved physical pain.
-For several Autumn months of my sophomore year of high school, a sharp shooting pain cut through my leg with every step.
-Eventually I had to hold onto nearby tables and chairs to move around, shifting across rooms on my good leg.
+For several autumn months of my sophomore year of high school, a shooting pain cut through my leg with every step.
+Eventually I had to hold onto tables and chairs to move around, shifting across rooms on my good leg.
 In the snow of late January I was wheeled into the operating room for a major hip surgery.
-I learned to maneuver a wheelchair, use crutches, and walk again that late summer.
-The impact of major hip surgery on my perspective of the meaning of my existence and the human experience is difficult for me to share and for others to fathom.
-The long white scar on the crease between my thigh and torso is only a visual and superficial reminder of the pain that changed me.
+I learned to maneuver a wheelchair, use crutches, and walk again that summer.
+The impact of major hip surgery on me is difficult to describe and hard for others to fathom.
+The long white scar between my thigh and torso is a visual reminder of the pain that changed me.

-As I write this I am seventeen years old.
-If I wrote about the defining moments of my life one year, two years, or ten years from now, perhaps I would ramble on about some cliche discovering the keys to the so-called gate to eternal happiness through love and loss, passion and the mundane, hard work and procrastination, or about confidence and self-doubt.
-Perhaps in the midst of a new life in which I triumph over all that plagued me I’d be blissfully blind to the past, forgetting to look back on the path from which I came.
+As I write this I am 17 years old.
+If I wrote about the defining moments of my life one year, two years, or ten years from now, perhaps I would ramble on about a cliché discovery of the keys to the so-called gate to eternal happiness through love and loss, passion and the mundane, hard work and procrastination, or about confidence and self-doubt.
+Perhaps in the midst of a new life in which I triumph over all that plagued me, I’d be blissfully blind to the past, forgetting to look back on the path I traveled to get here.
 However, I chose pain for a reason.
 And my eyes are wide open.